vitotitto/Speaker_selection_pipeline/README.md

 ---

-## 2. The Golden pipeline setup (best-results profile after my test)
+## 2. The Golden pipeline setup (best results profile after my test)

 The golden pipeline is the preserved configuration that produced the best results.
 It is the recommended starting point for all new processing.
 It runs in two distinct phases, deliberately split because they have different cost and computation profiles.